DanParkinson/project-4-elite/README.md

 - [PEP8](https://www.pythonchecker.com/) Python linter

 ## Testing
-Refer to [TESTING.md](TESTING.md) for details on manual and automated testing.
+Refer to [TESTING.md](TESTING.md) for details on manual testing.
 - manual testing.
-- automated testing.
+- No automated testing was performed as the project was rather small.
 - Lighthouse site performance checks.
 - linter checks on HTML, CSS, JavaScript and Python code.